bojanv91/bojanv91.github.io/Snow/_posts/2016-10-27-global-day-of-coderetreat-2016-haselt-macedonia.md

+---
+layout: post
-Global Day of Coderetreat 2016 in Skopje, Macedonia
+title: Global Day of Coderetreat 2016 in Skopje, Macedonia
+---

 ``#GDCR16`` is a day for celebrating passion and software craftsmanship.
 This year's event in Skopje, Macedonia was a blast!
-Fresh ideas, new perspectives and great people is everything you need for such an event.
+Fresh ideas, new perspectives and great people is everything you need for such an event.<!--excerpt-->

 ## About the event